vulkomilev/oumi/docs/resources/models/custom_models.md

 - Implemented as a property following {py:class}`oumi.core.models.BaseModel` interface
 - Can be customized for different training objectives

+## Using Custom Models via the CLI

+See {doc}`/user_guides/customization` to quickly enable your model when using the CLI.

 ## Testing Models

 Oumi uses pytest for testing models.
 Here's an example test for the MLPEncoder: